github/explore/topics/wordplate/index.md

 short_description: WordPlate is a modern WordPress stack which simplifies WordPress development.
 url: https://wordplate.github.io/
 ---
-WordPlate is a free and open-source WordPress stack with a focus on simplicity.
-You can use it to easily develop WordPress websites with WordPlate's modern PHP stack.
+WordPlate is a modern WordPress stack with a focus on simplicity.
+You can use it to easily develop WordPress websites with WordPlate.
 It simplifies the WordPress development.